Let's plan!

 Inside the abbey: the “Wonder of the West”

 Vertical Gothic piled on Romanesque roots: refectory, cloister, vast halls suspended over rock.
-The spire (19th c.) lifts Saint Michael above the bay.
-Audio tours are clear; a private guide adds context (monastic life, sieges, restorations).
+The spire, added in the 19th century, lifts Saint Michael above the bay.
+Audio tours are clear; a private guide adds deeper context about monastic life, sieges and restoration.

-Timing: last-entry late afternoon is golden—then step onto the ramparts for sunset over the causeway and the mirror-like sands.
+Timing matters: a late-afternoon entry is often ideal, then step onto the ramparts for sunset over the causeway and the mirror-like sands.

 Tides & the living bay

 The strongest tidal range in continental Europe reshapes the scene twice daily.
 On “great tide” days, water rushes back so fast locals say it comes “like a galloping horse.”
-At low tide, the Mont sits amid endless sands; at high tide, it’s a true island.
+At low tide, the Mont sits amid endless sands; at high tide, it becomes a true island.

-Photographers: plan for one low-tide walk view and one high-tide reflection.
+Photographers should plan for two moods: one low-tide perspective with immense sands and one high-tide moment when water restores the island illusion.
 We align your abbey slot and dinner with the tide table.

 Village life after dark